Musée Picasso Paris – See The Greatest Works Of The Master

 The Picasso Museum, originally opened at the hotel in 198, but the museum closed after a 2009 robbery in which one of the artist's sketchbooks was stolen, valued at €7 million.
 The museum directors were so shocked by the theft that they… increased security?… put in a new alarm system?… No, they simply locked the doors.

 The museum remained closed for five years to undergo a massive renovation and expansion.
-In the fall of 2014 Musée Picasso Paris reopened with double the original space and, we assume, better locks.
+In the fall of 2014 Musée Picasso Paris reopened with double the original space (and, we assume, better locks).
 We think Picasso would have approved of the use of the historic hotel with its elegant Baroque staircase, proportioned rooms, and unusual spaces like the basement and attic chambers.

 There is now 54,000 square feet of museum space stretching out across two buildings — the 17th-century Hotel Salé and a new structure, the garden room dedicated to temporary exhibitions.

-Inside the Musee Picasso Paris
+Inside the Picasso Museum

 There are four floors of galleries, including a vaulted basement and attic with exposed beams and views of the claypot chimneys and rooftops.
 On the first and second floors you'll find his early paintings — as a teenager in Spain up to works from his first visit in Paris as a young man.